simplic/simplic-oxs-sdk/docs/Organization/OrganizationLinkInvitationClient.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 <a id="organizationlinkinvitationcreatestaticpost"></a>
-# **OrganizationLinkInvitationCreateStaticPost**
+# **CreateStatic**
-> OrganizationLinkInvitationModel OrganizationLinkInvitationCreateStaticPost (OrganizationLinkStaticInvitationRequest? organizationLinkStaticInvitationRequest = null)
+> OrganizationLinkInvitationModel CreateStatic (OrganizationLinkStaticInvitationRequest? organizationLinkStaticInvitationRequest = null)

 Creates a new invitation for linking with another organization